HarithAttyahKCL/FXD/process.md

 Ignoring the colours would probably involve excluding the rgb values when they show up in any of our calculations.
 I couldnt help but notice black and white are commonly ignored because the background naturally contains a lot of those particular colours.
 What if we seperate background and subject so we can get more insightful results?

+## Still in progress/ Broken
+For fun, this doesnt work/ I did not finish in time

+### Finding a mask:

+A built in tool using OpenCV grabcut

 ### Image sementation models!

 In order to seperate images into their subject and background, I decided to look into image segmentation models on kaggle.
 I found some neat ones like SAM from meta that allows you to select a point on an image.
 Google's PaliGemma, GPT4.
 And a cool one called deeplabv3 that allows images to be seperated by semantics (think asking it to seperate labels like cat or dogs).
 Naturally a label like subject sounds more suited to the task so I decided to proceed with using deeplabv3.